ShivangDholaria/Microtransaction-Project/README.md

 Enter the following URL in your browser to see the welcome page.
 ![](/img/Starter_page.jpeg)
 ## Design considerations
-*Replace this: I decided to build X for Y reasons.*

 I decided to use the Spring Boot framework for the following reasons:

 1. Simplified Development: Spring Boot provides a streamlined development experience by offering auto-configuration and opinionated defaults.
 It reduces the boilerplate code required for setting up a Spring application, allowing developers to focus on writing business logic.